Nurudeen162/alx-low_level_programming/0x00-hello_world/README.md

 Write a script that compiles a C file and creates an executable named cisfun.

-The C file name will be saved in the variable $CFILE
+The C file name will be saved in the variable $CFILE Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.